Cenk Uygur: The Young Turks

 Uygur created the left-wing, progressive talk show The Young Turks with the goal of starting a liberal-leaning political and entertainment show.
 It launched on the Sirius Satellite Radio network on February 14, 2002, and was also on the Air America radio network between 2006 and 2008.
 Uygur and his co-host Ana Kasparian applied a populist-left branding and programming strategy that made TYT a global online organization.

 Armenian-Americans have criticized the show's name because the original Young Turks political movement in the Ottoman Empire was responsible for the Armenian genocide.
-Executive Director of the Armenian National Committee of America Aram Hamparian said of Uygur and the show's name: Denying a genocide, belittling its survivors, and then naming your political show after its perpetrators should be troubling not only to Armenian Americans, but anyone concerned about human rights.
+Aram Hamparian, Executive Director of the Armenian National Committee of America, said of Uygur and the show's name: Denying a genocide, belittling its survivors, and then naming your political show after its perpetrators should be troubling not only to Armenian Americans, but anyone concerned about human rights.
 Cenk Uygur... did just this ....The Young Turks began a daily news video show on YouTube in 2005, and claims to have been the first on the streaming service.
 Uygur regularly says that The Young Turks is the largest online news show in the world, and has claimed so since at least 2011.
 It has amassed over 5 billion views on YouTube, and over 5 million subscribers, for a U.S. rank of #5,566.
 Leveraging the strength of The Young Turks talk show, Uygur expanded it into a network of channels and shows, beginning with Pop Trigger on July 5, 2007.
 Video of the show is streamed daily on its website, as well as on YouTube, YouTubeTV, via various streaming platforms, broadcast on a handful of local television channels throughout the U.S., and is a podcast.

 In September 2011, when Uygur had been seeking a television platform for The Young Turks for years, a weeknight TV edition of the show was announced on fledgling Current TV, which had low ratings, at 7 p.m.
 EST (M–F) on the network beginning sometime in the fourth quarter of 2011.
 The show on Current TV began in December 2011, to low viewership, and ended on August 15, 2013, with the end of all live programming on Current TV.

 In 2015, Uygur hosted ex-Ku Klux Klan leader and white supremacist neo-Nazi David Duke on the show in an antisemitic segment about "how Jews control everything."
 Cenk stated on the Lex Friedman show in 2024 he was arguing against David Duke's views.
 In 2019, he tweeted that Evangelical Christians harbored the worst antisemitism in the world.

 In May 2018, The Young Turks launched its own TV-format 24-hour channel on YouTube TV, which includes both live and prerecorded programming.

 Uygur hired his nephew, Hasan Piker, to work for the show.